 About Cluster Q

-Welcome to Cluster Q, Columbia's LGBT Business Association.
+Welcome to Cluster Q, Columbia's LGBTQ Business Association.
 Located in Manhattan, the heart of New York City, Columbia Business School prides itself on being an open and welcoming community for many lesbian, gay, bisexual, and transgender (LGBT) students, faculty members, and administrators.
-The School's population of LGBT students cuts across geography, experience, ethnicity, and gender to create one of the largest and most diverse LGBT groups among the world's top business schools.
-In addition, Columbia Business School has the largest representation of straight allies among all business schools, and the School's relationship with New York City affords LGBT students powerful networking opportunities and an extensive LGBT community.
+The School's population of LGBTQ students cuts across geography, experience, ethnicity, and gender to create one of the largest and most diverse LGBTQ groups among the world's top business schools.
+In addition, Columbia Business School has the largest representation of straight allies among all business schools, and the School's relationship with New York City affords LGBTQ students powerful networking opportunities and an extensive LGBTQ community.

 Cluster Q has grown in membership for five consecutive years.
-The club provides a strong network for LGBT students within the School, as well as with alumni, recruiters, and students from across Columbia University.
-Cluster Q organizes a variety of social and career-oriented events throughout the year, helping to foster the LGBT community on campus and develop relationships with recruiters.
+The club provides a strong network for LGBTQ students within the School, as well as with alumni, recruiters, and students from across Columbia University.
+Cluster Q organizes a variety of social and career-oriented events throughout the year, helping to foster the LGBTQ community on campus and develop relationships with recruiters.

-In addition, the organization maintains relationships with many top firms - from finance to consulting to brand management - who actively recruit members of the Columbia Business School LGBT community.
+In addition, the organization maintains relationships with many top firms - from finance to consulting to brand management - who actively recruit members of the Columbia Business School LGBTQ community.